dimagi/commcare-cloud/ansible/roles/riakcs/README.md

 # Configuring RiakCS

-1. Run `deploy_proxy` to update Nginx with the new configs to allow RiakCS to communicate with Stanchion
+1. Run `deploy_proxy` to update Nginx with the new configs to allow webworkers to communicate with RiakCS cluster

 2. Install Riak & RiakCS & Stanchion `ansible-playbook deploy_stack.yml --tags=riakcs,stanchion`